YangengChen/TicTacToe/README.txt

 Player connects to desired server with host and port.
 Server accepts connection requests, branches a thread for new player.

+Unzip project .zip file.
+For single version, use project in ./single.
+For multi version, use prokect in ./multi

 Player:
     GameClient.py